joycewho1/betelnutessay/README.md

 [^36]: Gimlette, *Malay Poisons and Charm Cures*, 42.
 [^37]: Gimlette, *Malay Poisons and Charm Cures*, 106-7.
 [^38]: Gimlette, *Malay Poisons and Charm Cures*, 206.
+[^39]: W. E. M, N. Cantley, and N. B. Dennys, ‘Notes on Economic Plants.
+Straits Settlements’, *Journal of The Straits Branch of The Royal Asiatic Society* 18 (1886): 328, https://biostor.org/reference/176542; Flippance, ‘Betel’, 297.
+[^40]: Flippance, ‘Betel’, 299; Marigowda, ‘The Story of Pan Chewing in India’, 191.
+[^41]: Flippance, ‘Betel’, 300; Marigowda, ‘The Story of Pan Chewing in India’, 204.
+[^42]: Flippance, ‘Betel’, 298; Shereen Tay, ‘Milestones to the Metric System’, BiblioAsia Apr-Jun 2020 (1 April 2020), https://biblioasia.nlb.gov.sg/vol-16/issue-1/apr-jun-2020/metric/.
+[^43]: Marigowda, ‘The Story of Pan Chewing in India’, 192-93.
+[^44]: Marigowda, ‘The Story of Pan Chewing in India’, 192-94.